 - Family history of gastric cancer

 To diagnose gastric cancer, the doctor may conduct a series of tests and examinations such as

 - Upper GI endoscopy: This test involves passing down a tube equipped with a camera down your throat and into the stomach.
-It helps the doctor look for signs of cancer cells in the stomach.
+It helps the doctor look for signs of cancer in the stomach.

 - Biopsy: If the doctor finds any suspicious areas inside the stomach during an endoscopy, a biopsy may be done.
 It involves taking a sample of the suspicious tissue for laboratory testing.

 - Barium swallow: The doctor may give you a chalky drink with a substance called barium to swallow.
 It will coat the stomach and make it more visible on the X-rays.